 Symptoms occur daily.
 Usually in the morning I feel great – after a long night of flatulence – and my apparent pregnancy resolves every night.
 But as soon as I eat or drink the problems begin.

-Symptoms vary from comical gurgling noises in the neck, through to reflux, chest and abdominal pain and marked abdominal bloating.
+Symptoms vary from comical gurgling noises in the neck, through to gastroesophageal reflux, chest and abdominal pain and marked abdominal bloating.
 Drinking anything carbonated (especially beer) is a decidedly unpleasant experience, and after most meals I feel a sensation of fullness that it seems others do not.

 “It’s not a thing”

 I first consulted my GP about the problem aged 21.
-“That’s not a thing” I was told.
+“That’s not a thing I’ve heard of” I was told.
 I was instead diagnosed with reflux.
 PPIs made no discernible difference.
 I had a scope but it was normal.
 I commented about my inability to burp to the gastroenterologist but it wasn’t a symptoms that registered much interest or interpretation..

 I pondered if it was all in my head.
 I gave up drinking, and made several other lifestyle modifications with limited success.
 Life went on.
 But I become more and more convinced that my symptoms were really due to trapped air.